Mrblue00/BD_Scala_Kafka_Spark_project/README.md

 	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue2 --from-beginning
 	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue3 --from-beginning

+The main goal of the second script is to get the datas of the Queu1 and put conditions to match with keywords Arrays and send it to Queue2 or Queue3.

-For the second script SavingQueues.scala i used :
+For the third script SavingQueues.scala i used :

+	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue2 --from-beginning
+	• kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic Queue3 --from-beginning

+Retrieve Queue2 and Queue3, load  to DataFrame and tranform their to parquet file in the following path -> "./data/output/"

 ## Difficulty